 She has previous experience working within the social research space, with a particular interest in migration.

 Michelle manages Community Advice, a service based within Highbury Corner Magistrates Court which provides a range of advice, information and support to court users.
 Michelle holds a BSc in Social Work and has experience in the social work field.

 - Vicki MorrisDeputy Director

-- Carmen Robin-D’CruzResearch Officer
+- Carmen Robin-D’CruzSenior Research Officer

 Carmen Robin-D’Cruz works to research, develop and test new approaches to justice system practice, particularly in the youth justice system.
 She is responsible for identifying evidence of effective practice and producing practical evidence-led recommendations for service delivery that can be implemented and evaluated.
-Carmen has previously worked as Research Advisor at the University of Edinburgh and Research Assistant at Reading University’s School of Law.
-She studied Law at University College London and has a Bachelor of Civil Law from the University of Oxford.
+Carmen graduated with a degree in Law, and went on to work as a Research Advisor at the University of Edinburgh and Research Assistant at Reading University’s School of Law.

 - Stephen WhiteheadHead of Evidence and Data

 As head of Evidence and Data, Stephen leads our research team, ensuring that our work is rigorous and provides insights that can have a real impact on the criminal justice system.
 He is particularly interested in the use of non custodial sentences and has worked on the role of the probation service and problem-solving courts.
 He is currently leading a project on the use of court fines as well as co-ordinating our use of research evidence around Family Drug and Alcohol Courts.